 Over-Training Can Lower The Levels

 Running for less than 2 hours has been found to increase levels of testosterone in your body, according to a study at the University of North Carolina.
-The study, however, warns runners against going overboard as over-training will
+The study, however, warns runners against going overboard as over-training will only lead to a subsequent drop in testosterone levels.11

 3. Enables Faster And More Intense Orgasms